better-internet/radworks-docs/docs/understanding-radicle/radicle-versus-github-gitlab.md

 **Radicle** users can't be barred from using Radicle tools, and can't have their projects, code, or accounts deleted at a platform level, because one can always [self-host](https://github.com/radicle-dev/radicle-client-services) an open-source seed node.
-In addition, Radicle is a self-sustained and community-owned network &mdash; not a corporation &mdash; with governance organized by a token called RAD that lives on Ethereum.
+In addition, Radicle is a self-sustained and community-owned network &mdash; not a corporation &mdash; with governance organized by a token called $RAD that lives on Ethereum.

 **GitHub, Inc.** has been a subsidiary of Microsoft since 2018. **GitLab Inc.** is a publicly-traded corporation.
 Both companies have a verified history of removing repositories, and entire user accounts, in response to DMC takedown